-South Texas Community College recognizes students with high academic achievement by naming them to the President's Honor Ust.
-To receive this honor, a student must be enrolled in 12 or more credit hours and must have carned a grade point average (GPA) of a 4.0 or a 4.0 scale for the semester.
+South Texas Community College recognizes students with high academic achievement by naming them to the President's Honor List.
+To receive this honor, a student must be enrolled in 12 or more credit hours and must have earned a grade point average (GPA) of a 4.0 on a 4.0 scale for the semester.